Willamette Week is in the middle of our most important annual fundraiser. As a local independent news outlet, we need your help.

 Deerhoof (Satoru Eguchi)

-The Artist Mentorship Program (AMP) typically runs a one-day concert every year for its fundraiser, but the organization is going much bigger in 2025.
-The organization has announced a three-day music festival this Oct.
-16-18 across multiple venues, with indie rock icons Deerhoof headlining the main-stage rock show.
+The Artist Mentorship Program typically runs a one-day concert every year for its fundraiser, but the organization is going much bigger in 2025.
+AMP has announced a three-day music festival this Oct.
+16-18 across multiple venues, with indie rock icons Deerhoof headlining the main stage rock show.
 Supporting artists at that show include reigning 2025 WW Best New Band Ogre, Mink Valentino and Death Parade.
 The full lineups are below.

 AMP is a nonprofit organization that serves homeless young people at a drop-in center at 16 NW Broadway.
 AMP provides meals, clothes and a safe place for and young adults ages 15-25 to hang before the shelters open for the night, as well as programming such as free music lessons, instruments, art workshops, and a popular Dungeons & Dragons group.

-Will Kendall, the executive director who has been running AMP on and off for all of its 31-year existence, says a music festival aligns well with AMP’s mission—and its potential donor base.
+Will Kendall, the executive director who has been running AMP on and off for all of its 31 years, says a music festival aligns well with AMP’s mission—and its potential donor base.
 A dry-chicken gala just seemed like the wrong vibe for the organization.

 “People don’t want to go to those tired old fundraisers,” Kendall says.
 “They want their faces melted off with music.”